 To add a rectangular object, activate one of the Rect tools.
 Touch the screen and drag your finger aside.
 This will specify the position of a corner of a new niche, opening or wall panel.
 Detach your finger off the screen at the point where the opposite corner should be located.

 To add a polygonal object, activate one of the Poly tools.
 Touch the screen and drag your finger aside.
 This will specify the position of the first corner of a new niche, opening or wall panel.
 Detach your finger, and tap several more times to add more corners.
 Once the last corner was added, tap on the Complete button to deactivate the tool.

 Changing the Shape of an Object

-In the contour editing mode, the program also displays round handles in the middle of each side of the shape.
+In the contour editing mode, the app also displays round handles in the middle of each side of the shape.
 If you move a round handle in one or another direction, the corresponding side will bend inside or outside of the shape creating an arc.
 While you are changing the curvature of a side, a number near the middle of the side changes from 0 (straight line) to 180 (semicircle).
 One of possible ways to create a circle is to draw a square and bend each side up to 90 degrees.